 THE INTERNATIONAL BACCALAUREATE (IB) DIPLOMA PROGRAMME IS AN ASSESSED PROGRAMME FOR STUDENTS AGED 16 TO 19.
 IT IS RESPECTED BY LEADING UNIVERSITIES ACROOS THE GLOBE.

-Students study the IBDP Core (Theory of Knowledge, Creativity, Action & Service, and the Extended Essay) as well as six subjects chosen from languages, individuals and societies, science, mathematics and the arts.
+Students study the IBDP Core - Theory of Knowledge, Creativity, Action & Service, and the Extended Essay, as well as six subjects chosen from Languages, Literature, Individuals and Societies, Science, Mathematics and the Arts.
 Most subjects offered can be studied at Standard or Higher Level.

 On the UWC Dilijan timetable each HL subject is given about 280 hours of contact time, 40 hours more than the IB strictly requires; and each SL subject is given about 160 hours of contact time, 10 hours more than the IB requires.

 Theory of Knowledge permeates the curriculum and leads to a critical analysis of all subjects.